The Historic Civic Center Building and Land . . .

 In 2010, Cumberland County listed the building and land on its African-American Heritage Trail.

-The 1.83 acres of land upon which the civic center building rests is, itself, a historic and cultural treasure.
+The 1.87 acres of land upon which the Farmer's Market rests is, itself, a historic and cultural treasure.

-The land, once part of a plantation where enslaved peoples labored, passed through several owners, including plantation owners Murchison and McDiarmid, until 1907 when it was purchased by James Hodges, Amur Williams and other Williams family members.
+The land, once part of a Murchison plantation where enslaved peoples labored, passed through several owners, until 1907 when it was purchased by the Martin Williams family and later James Hodges.
 In 1941, after division of the land purchased in 1907, James Hodges purchased Lots #6 and #10, 30 acres, which included the 1.87 acres sold for $10.00 in 1941 to the Spring Lake Civic Club.

 In 2002, Ambrose Lucas, the last surviving Trustee of Spring Lake Civic Group, gifted the land and the building to Sandhills Family Heritage Association on behalf of the African-American community,